 With goats, horses, dogs and cats at home, animal care is a big part of every day.
-Free time is primarily spent with his children, Paige and Calvin, or riding his bike around Jefferson or Dane counties.
+Free time is primarily spent with his family and friends, or riding his bike around Jefferson or Dane counties.

 "As veterinarians, we have a unique opportunity to get to know people, their animals, and the relationships they share.
 I consider it a privilege and responsibility to help enhance that bond and take it very seriously."

 Dr. Stork is also the author of the Lake Mills Veterinary Clinic blog.
 In September 2014, he released his first book, "In Herriot's Shadow", published by Little Creek Press.
+In 2016, he followed it with "Stepping from Herriot's Shadow."
 Visit his author page at www.drbillstork.com for updates and more information.

 Dr. Clark (known to most of our clients as Dr. Deanna) graduated from the UW-Madison School of Veterinary Medicine in 2004.
 She grew up on a small dairy farm in Northern Wisconsin and started out of veterinary school as a bovine-only practitioner.
 She soon realized how much she missed working with dogs, cats and their people and found a job as a mixed-animal practitioner with the Lake Mills Veterinary Clinic.